 Produced in a limited edition of 2012 pieces in white and 2012 in black, the new Fortis Spacematic 2012 (ref.
 623.10.41 L01) will be officially presented on March 24th, 2011 at Baselworld 2011 trade show.

-The Swiss watchmaker once again widens its family of Spacematic watches with a limited edition model.
+Fortis once again widens its Spacematic family of “aviators” with a limited edition model.

 The new timepiece also features the same dial layout (of course, sans the “CARGO” lettering at 9 o’clock) with eight easily readable Arabic numerals and three hour markers at 6, 9 and 12 o’clock (the one at 3 hours is replaced with the aforementioned day/date display as you can see on the photos above and below).

-Personally, I like the new model better than the original, since the textile strap provides the watch with more presence and makes it less sterile.
+I like the new model better than the original, since the textile strap provides the limited edition version with more presence and makes it less sterile.
 What I don’t like at all is the MSRP of $1650, but that will probably be remedied in a matter of months as the watches will reach online retailers with their aggressive discounts.

 Fortis Spacematic 2012 specification